jerome-breton/docker-nginx-reverse-proxy/README.md

 ###Change locations separator

-If an environment variable `SEPARATOR` is set, it will be used for reading `locations.csv` file.
+You can set an environment variable called `SEPARATOR`, it will be used as a column separator for reading `locations.csv` file.
 It defaults to `,`.

     docker run -d [...] -e SEPARATOR="|" [...] jeromebreton/nginx-reverse-proxy

 or

     version: '2'
     services: